lerman-dev/Lerman-s-Obfuscator/README.md

 # Lerman's Obfuscator

-A simple Lua obfuscator designed for Roblox scripts.
+A simple Lua and LuaU obfuscator written in Lua.

 ## Features
 - Variable renaming